 St Joseph, pray for us.
 Amen.

 (CONSECRATION OF ONE’S CHILDREN TO JESUS, MARY AND JOSEPH adapted from a prayer by St John Eudes and other sources: Parents should pray the consecrations below for each of their children at least once during their lives.
-Parents can render no greater service to their children than to implore their salvation, and indeed, they will of necessity render almighty God an account of their efforts in this regard.)
+Parents can render no greater service to their children than to implore their salvation, and indeed, they will of necessity render almighty God an account of their efforts in this regard.
+This prayer can be found as part of a post on Women of Grace.)

 This is a beautiful prayer and I said once shared we would start considering why we’re consecrating our children to Jesus, Mary, and Joseph if what we want to do is consecrate them to God.
 Let me share a story.
 This story may be familiar to those who have made a Total Consecration.
 I may not get the story just right, but close enough that you will understand the gist of it.